 It would be more satisfying, and certainly neater, to end with a definitive identification of the apparently Irish words, but without further evidence all we can say for sure is that “calmie custure me” in the mouth of Shakespeare’s Pistol is a reference to the song of that name registered 17 years previously in England; that it sounds like some phrases in Irish and Scottish Gaelic but cannot be securely identified as any particular phrase; that John Playford’s song of 1667, An Irish Tune, beginning “Callino Callino Calino Castore me”, indicates that Playford associated the phrase with the Irish language, but this is likely to have been based on nothing more than a knowledge of the popular song in England; that 100 years after the English broadside there was an Irish poetic reference to the title of a song with a similar-sounding name, but we do not have the song for identification; and that there is no clear and unambiguous evidence of the song in Ireland before the melody was taken in 1895 from an English lute book of c.
 1593–1603, but plentiful evidence of its popularity in England in the 16th and 17th centuries.

-As we have seen, stating that songs from different sources are related or identical requires sufficient evidence, since unrelated songs with different words and tunes can carry the same title, the same melody can be known by different titles, the same title can refer to different melodies, and several phrases or titles in a language foreign to the singer can sound indistinguishable from one another.
+As we have seen, stating that songs from different sources are related or identical requires sufficient evidence, since unrelated songs with different words and tunes can carry the same title, the same melody can be known by different titles, and several phrases or titles in a language foreign to the singer can sound indistinguishable from one another.
 There is no doubt that “Callino Castore me” was intended to sound Irish: the presently unanswerable question is whether the song goes back to an Irish original or was an English creation from the beginning.
 Until new substantiating material is found for Callino‘s supposed origin we are left only with speculation, personal judgement and probability – and some variations on a lovely tune.